noaione/yuusha-shoukan-ln/sources/v01/chapter1.md

 I'm not experienced with communicating with people that I can say nifty words.
 However, these mediocre words of praise naturally spilled out of my mouth.

-[...!
-Fufu, thank you.
+[Fufu, thank you!
 Well then, Aoi-san and Hina-san are waiting for us, so let's go back.]

 Following Lilia-san, who looked a little surprised but was happily smiling as she walked away, I also left the room.